mobile-cloud-computing/spatial-backend/README.md

 1. Connection Issues:

--Ensure the IP address and SSH credentials in the inventory file are correct.
+- Ensure the IP address and SSH credentials in the inventory file are correct.
--Verify the SSH key (id_rsa) has the correct permissions: chmod 600 id_rsa.
+- Verify the SSH key (id_rsa) has the correct permissions: chmod 600 id_rsa.

 3. Docker or Ansible Errors: